 How to remove Adobe Creative Cloud from Mac manually

-First, you need to quit Adobe CC and all related processes.
-To do this:
+Next, you need to quit Adobe CC and all related processes.
+Here’s how to stop Creative Cloud from running in the background:

 1. Go to the Applications folder > Utilities > Activity Monitor.
 You can also open Activity Monitor using Spotlight.